Education | November 07, 2024

 Why do rate cuts affect real estate?

-The interest rate set by the Federal Reserve (also called the Fed) impacts the interest rate on several financial products, from the interest you earn on the balance in your savings account to the interest you pay on loans, lines of credit and mortgages.
+The interest rate set by the Federal Reserve (also called the Fed) influences the interest rate on several financial products, from the interest you earn on the balance in your savings account to the interest you pay on loans, lines of credit and mortgages.

 The Fed’s interest rate directly impacts variable-rate mortgages, so when rates go down, the rate on adjustable-rate mortgages also decreases.